Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 >		logger.info(testPlan.getTestPlan(context));

 ### Test Sequence and Execution
-* Each test suite consist of atleast two types of classes:
+* Each test suite consists of at least two types of classes:
 	* PrePostRunnable : A class which implements `PrePostRunnable` and has `main()` method.
 		* PrePostRunnable class is responsible for launching test runner which then executes test cases based on provided.
 		* All test cases at the PrePostRunnable class package level and below will be considered in scope of testing.
 	* TestExecutable : A class which implements `TestExecutable`.
 		*  All test class must have `@TestCase` annotation.
 * Test sequence can be decided four possible ways
-	* CASE 1 : Test list `List<TestExecutable>` is provided to `Runner` object constructor.
+	* CASE 1: Test list `List<TestExecutable>` is provided to `Runner` object constructor.
 		* Test case(s) executed as per sequence provided in the `List<TestExecutable>`.
 		* This method can guarantee the test case order of execution.
 		* Test case(s) which are not added to `List<TestExecutable>` will be ignored.
-	* CASE 2 : `List<TestExecutable>` is empty AND `@TestCase` annotation =="sequence"== attribute is filled.
+	* CASE 2: `List<TestExecutable>` is empty AND `@TestCase` annotation =="sequence"== attribute is filled.
 		* Tests will be executed in sequence provided in =="sequence"== attribute.
-		* This method can guarantee the test case order of execution as long as each test cases are marked with unique sequence number.
+		* This method can guarantee the test case order of execution if each test cases are marked with unique sequence number.
 		* If two or more test cases are marked with same sequence number, then scanning order priority will be considered for those test cases.
 		* Test case(s) marked with ==skip== = ==true== attribute will be ignored during test execution cycle.
-	* CASE 3 : Test list `List<TestExecutable>` is empty AND all test case(s) sequence number are set to same value `@TestCase` annotation.
+	* CASE 3: Test list `List<TestExecutable>` is empty AND all test case(s) sequence number are set to same value `@TestCase` annotation.
 		* Test cases will be executed in the order of scan.
 		* Scan order cannot be guaranteed.
 		* This option can be exercised when test execution order is not important and test cases are independent.
 		* This option can be exercised if test framework is used as unit test framework.
-	* CASE 4 : User provides test script via command line parameters
+	* CASE 4: User provides test script via command line parameters
 		* Test cases will be executed in the order provided via test script.
 		* If test group is defined, then any test case(s) that do not belong to a specified group(s) will be ignored.
-> WARNING : Test cases are only scanned within the same package (inclusive of child packages).
-If test case(s) specified in test script do not belong to the package scope then those test case(s) will be ignored silently.
+> WARNING: Test cases are only scanned within the same package (inclusive of child packages).
+If test case(s) specified in test script do not belong to the package scope, then those test case(s) will be ignored silently.

 Example code for PrePostRunnable class which supports all above methods
 >     public class Main implements PrePostRunnable {